Michigan Transfer Agreement (MTA)

 • Mathematics: One Group 1 course (MTH 120 or higher)

-• Natural Sciences: Two Group 1 courses (at least 6 credits) from 2 subject areas (one course must include a lecture/laboratory)
+• Natural Science: Two Group 1 courses (at least 6 credits) from 2 subject areas (one course must include a lecture/laboratory)

-• Social Sciences: Two Group 1 courses (at least 6 credits) from 2 subject areas
+• Social Science: Two Group 1 courses (at least 6 credits) from 2 subject areas

-Students are required to complete at least one for-credit course at NMC before requesting the MTA Satisfied endorsement.
+Students are required to complete at least one for-credit course at NMC to receive the MTA Satisfied endorsement.
 It must be a college-level course but need not be from the areas represented in the MTA.
-When students have completed the MTA requirements, they should notify the NMC Records Office so their transcripts will be noted “MTA SATISFIED.”
+When students have completed the MTA requirements, the NMC Records Office will automatically award this "stamp" on their transcripts will be noted “MTA SATISFIED.”
 Students are not required to complete an associate degree in order to satisfy the MTA.
 Some students select a course of study that requires a four-year degree of which two years may be completed at NMC through completion of the Associate in Science and Arts (ASA) degree.
 Students completing the ASA will also complete the MTA.

 Advanced Placement (AP) will be accepted toward the MTA.
 However, College Level Examination Program (CLEP), International Baccalaureate (IB), and DANTES Subject Standardized Test (DSST) are not applicable to the MTA at this time.